-Welcome to the 'migrants section' of our website.
-This section of the website is designed to provide migrants and their advisers with access to information on how to deal with the tax issues faced by migrants coming to and leaving the UK.
+Welcome to the migrants section of our website.
+This section of the website is designed to provide migrants and their advisers with information on how to deal with the tax issues faced by migrants coming to and leaving the UK.

-Throughout this part of the site we use the term ‘migrant’ to mean anyone coming to live, work or study in the UK.
+Throughout this part of the site we use the term ‘migrant’ to mean anyone coming to live, work or study in the UK from overseas.

 What information and help can I find in this section?

 Our guidance for migrants is presented in three different formats of increasing detail.
 For those who want to find out basic information, we have produced a guide which gives very basic information about the UK tax and benefits system.
 It includes a useful glossary which explains some of the more technical words.